JeffreyBenjaminBrown/hode/README.md

 The expression you'd like to add, the subset you'd like to search for, etc.

-To use Hode you'll need to
+To run simple searches you won't need to know anything about Hash.
+Most of the searches I run are simple -- e.g. `/find Steve` will tell Hode to find the phrase "Steve".
+To run fancier searches -- "find me everyone who came to my wedding", "find every food Sam likes that Ella isn't allergic to" -- you'll need to
 [read about `Hash`](docs/hash/the-hash-language.md).

 ## The UI